mrk262/portfolio/README.md

 ## Education

-- PhD in Chemistry,   Cornell University (_May 2025_)
+- PhD in Chemistry,   Cornell University
-- BS in Chemical Engineering, University of Illinois Urbana-Champaign (_May 2018_)
+- BS in Chemical Engineering, University of Illinois Urbana-Champaign

 ## Projects